simonspoerri/ha-wiser-by-feller/README.md

 > [!WARNING]
 > Please make sure your Wiser setup has been fully configured by your electrition before adding it to Home Assistant.
 Otherwise naming and categorizing all the devices can be very time consuming and confusing.

+Home Assistant should ✨automagically✨ discover your µGateway and suggest to set it up.
+If not, you can follow these steps to connect manually:

-1. Go to Settings → Devices & services and click "Add Integration".
+1. Go to Settings → Devices & services and click **"Add Integration"**.
-2. Search for Wiser by Feller
+2. Search for **Wiser by Feller**
-3. Enter the IP address of your µGateway
+3. Enter the **IP address** of your µGateway. <br/> ***Important:** If you have multiple home assistant installations or other applications that connect to your µGateway, make sure to use a unique username (e.g. `homeassistant` and `ha-testbench`) for each installation.
+Connecting with the same username on a second installation leads to the first one being de-authorized.*
-4. Fill in the username you would like home assistant to claim with the Gateway.
-If you have multiple Home Assistant instances, you need to pick individual usernames, as connecting the second one would otherwise un-authenticate the first one.
+4. Fill in the **username** you would like home assistant to claim with the Gateway.
-5. The buttons on your µGateway should start flashing purple and pink.
+5. The buttons on your µGateway should start **flashing purple and pink**.
 Press one of them within 30 seconds

 > [!TIP]
 > In the moment you connect your gateway all your settings (room and device names, scenes, etc.) are copied over from the user you pick (for a normal install that's either the installer (`installer`, via Wiser eSetup app) or the end user (`admin`, via Wiser Home app).